Pairwise Valid Instruments: Introduction

 \section{Introduction}

-Instrumental variable (IV) methods based on the local average treatment effect (LATE) framework \citep{imbens1994identification,angrist1995two,angrist1996identification} rely on three assumptions:\footnote{See, for example, \citet{imbens2014instrumental,melly2017local,huber2018local} for recent reviews, and \citet{angrist2008mostly,angrist2014mastering,imbens2015causal} for textbook treatments.} (i) \emph{exclusion} (the instrument does not have a direct effect on the outcome), (ii) \emph{random assignment} (the instrument is independent of potential outcomes and treatments), and (iii) \emph{monotonicity} (the instrument has a monotonic impact on treatment take-up).\footnote{Some papers also include the instrument first-stage assumption as part of the LATE assumptions.
+Instrumental variable (IV) methods based on the local average treatment effect (LATE) framework \citep{imbens1994identification,angrist1995two,angrist1996identification} rely on three assumptions:\footnote{See, for example, \citet{imbens2014instrumental}, \citet{melly2017local}, and \citet{huber2018local} for recent reviews, and \citet{angrist2008mostly}, \citet{angrist2014mastering}, and \citet{imbens2015causal} for textbook treatments.} (i) \emph{exclusion} (the instrument does not have a direct effect on the outcome), (ii) \emph{random assignment} (the instrument is independent of potential outcomes and treatments), and (iii) \emph{monotonicity} (the instrument has a monotonic impact on treatment take-up).\footnote{Some papers also include the instrument first-stage assumption as part of the LATE assumptions.
 We will maintain suitable first-stage assumptions.} In many applications, some of these assumptions are likely to be violated or at least questionable.
-This has motivated the derivation of testable restrictions and tests for IV validity in various settings \citep[e.g.,][]{balke1997bounds,imbens1997estimating,heckman2005structural,huber2015testing,kitagawa2015test,mourifie2016testing,kedagni2020generalized,carr2021testing,sun2021ivvalidity,farbmacher2020instrument}.\footnote{There is a related literature on inference with invalid instruments in linear IV models \citep[e.g.,][]{conley2012plausibly,armstrong2021sensitivity,goh2022causal}.} The main contribution of this paper is to propose a method for exploiting the information available in the testable restrictions of IV validity to remove or reduce the bias in IV estimation.
+This has motivated the derivation of testable restrictions and tests for IV validity in various settings \citep[e.g.,][]{balke1997bounds,imbens1997estimating,heckman2005structural,huber2015testing,kitagawa2015test,mourifie2016testing,kedagni2020generalized,carr2021testing,farbmacher2022instrument,frandsen2023judging,jiang2023testing,sun2021ivvalidity}.\footnote{There is a related literature on inference with invalid instruments in linear IV models \citep[e.g.,][]{conley2012plausibly,nevo2012identification,armstrong2021sensitivity,goh2022causal}.} The main contribution of this paper is to propose a method for exploiting the information available in the testable restrictions of IV validity to remove or reduce the asymptotic bias when estimating LATE parameters.\footnote{We define the asymptotic bias as the probability limit of the $\ell^2$ difference between an estimator and the true value.}

-We consider a setting where the available instruments are partially invalid.
-For example, there might be a multivalued instrument for which only some pairs of instrument values satisfy the IV assumptions.
-In Section \ref{sec.application}, we revisit the classical quarter of birth (QOB) instrument of \citet{angrist1991does}.
-One potential concern with this instrument is that the seasonality in birth patterns renders some QOBs invalid \citep[e.g.,][]{bound1995problems,buckles2013season}, which motivates some studies to only consider a subset of QOBs as instruments \citep[e.g.,][]{dahl2017s}.
-Our empirical results show that the QOB instrument is indeed partially invalid.
-Another leading example of partially invalid instruments is when there are several instruments, but only a subset of them are valid.